nicholaswmin/heapstats/README.md

 Note that while the tail mode is pinned, any output to `stdout`/`stderr` is suppressed to avoid interference with the plot redraw cycle.

-In other words `console.log`/`err` etc.. won't work while the plot is tailing.
+In other words `console.log`/`err` etc won't work while the plot is tailing.

 ## Test